Raffles Design Institute: Controversies

 In 2019, Chew Hua Seng, chairman of Raffles Education, was taken to court by the second largest shareholder, Oei Hong Leong, on allegations that the former had renegaded on an agreement to buy back the latter’s shares at a specific price.
 The court sided with the chairman.

 Affin Bank, a Malaysian bank, filed writs against the company in May 2021 demanding repayment of a loan, amounting to over half the market capitalisation of the company.
 However, the company disclosed the writs only months later, a breach of the Securities and Futures Act.
 This resulted in the arrest of five Raffles Education directors, including its chairman and CEO, in February 2022 after investigations by the Monetary Authority of Singapore and the Commercial Affairs Department, on charges related to the Affin Bank loan.
 They were released on bail of S$30,000 each.
 In September 2024, all five were served charges "for disclosure related offences under the Securities and Futures Act", with each director facing two charges.
 The loan was repaid three years later.

 In October 2021 further corporate governance concerns were raised when an independent auditor found that the company had $196.4 million of current liabilities and current assets of $96.8 million.
 In response, the company claimed it could continue as a going concern.
 Despite the shortfall, large sums of money were paid that year to the chairman and various family members.
 The company was eventually forced to disclose remuneration and benefits paid to every director of the company and its 81 subsidies.
-The shortfall issue resurfaced in October 2025, when an independent auditor highlighted "a material uncertainty related to going concern", as the current liabilities exceeded the current assets for both the group and the company as of 30 June 2025 -- S$84.8 million in liabilities for the group (up from S$16.8million in 2024), and S$45.7 million in liabilities for the company (down from S$81.4million in 2024).
+The shortfall issue resurfaced in October 2025, when an independent auditor highlighted "a material uncertainty related to going concern", as the current liabilities exceeded the current assets for both the group and the company as of 30 June 2025—S$84.8 million in liabilities for the group (up from S$16.8million in 2024), and S$45.7 million in liabilities for the company (down from S$81.4million in 2024).

-In June 2022, directors of the company were issued a summons by a Delhi court for alleged "extortion, theft, forgery, as well as 'threats' or 'intimidation'" against a former partner in India.